brainhubeu/react-file-input/README.md

 onDragLeaveCallback|`function`|no|null|Callback invoked when drag leaves.
 It is called with the current state of the component

 ## Example
-To run the example type:
+To run the example, type:
 ```sh
 cd docs-www
 ```